 First on our list of security awareness training topics is cybersecurity awareness.
 If your learners come from outside the IT department and are relatively new in the digital world, one might wonder what cybersecurity is and how it relates to their roles and responsibilities.
 Take this opportunity to walk them through the concepts surrounding the broader topic of cybersecurity, especially its core functions, critical relevance, trends, and threats, as well as how any employee might be vulnerable to cyber-attacks and security breach.
 It’s also a good idea to provide them with safety tips on how to avoid the most prevalent cybercrimes and intrusions they’re most likely to face.

-Top-notched learning management system platform EdApp has a collection of free cybersecurity courses that you can use for your cybersecurity training.
+Top-notched learning management system platform EdApp has a collection of free cybersecurity courses and risk assessment courses that you can use for your cybersecurity training.
 If you’re short on time and resources to build a course from scratch, you can deploy their 8-part micro training, Cyber Security.
 Albeit structured in bite-sized modules, it has virtually everything your learners need to know about different kinds of cyberattacks, workplace intrusions, safe practices to protect your company’s data, and strategies for building safe and effective documentation.

 They also offer a separate training course on Cyber Security Awareness, which your team can use as a guide on recognizing and mitigating any potential cyber threats that may compromise your company’s security.
 This cybersecurity awareness program focuses on topics like injection attacks, broken authentication and session management, cross-site scripting, broken access control, sensitive data exposure, and more.
 As it comes fully editable, it’s all up to you if you want to tweak its content based on your company policies or change its branding style.